 - Subrecipients requesting funds under RAMP (ESG-CV) may submit weekly draw requests.
 The RFC and its supporting documentation must be submitted by the close of business day on Tuesday to receive payment by the following week on Wednesday. - MHC will conduct a cursory review of the supporting documentation.
 Subrecipients will receive monthly reports detailing any missing or incomplete documentation needing corrective action for RFCs submitted.
-Subtecipients must correct any deficiencies notated.

-- Expenses incurred after June 30th must be on a separate RFC. - RAMP (ESG-CV) requests for cash must be submitted by email to ramp@mshc.com.
-Questions regarding RFC payments may be submitted to Erica Fell at erica.fell@mshc.com. - Once the submitted RFC is approved, payment to a recipient will be made through automatic deposit.
+Subrecipients must correct any deficiencies notated. - RAMP (ESG-CV) requests for cash must be submitted by email to faye.mccall@mshc.com, vickie.palfrey@mshc.com, and tamra.stewart@mshc.com.
+Questions regarding RFC payments may be submitted to Faye McCall or Tamara Stewart. - Once the submitted RFC is approved, payment to a recipient will be made through automatic deposit.